-Stocks slide as 10-year yield hits highest level in a year
+Stocks rebound, JPMorgan drives Dow record

-U.S. stock futures were lower Wednesday morning as investors grappled with rising bond yields and assurances from Federal Reserve Chairman Jerome Powell that the central bank would continue to support the economy.
+U.S. stocks rallied midday, reversing morning losses, as investors bought financial and energy names amid ongoing testimony from Federal Reserve Chairman Jerome Powell in which he reiterated that the central bank would continue to support the economy.

 |Ticker